5–24. For each of the following composite functions, find an inne... | Channels for Pearson+

 Chain Rule

-The chain rule is a fundamental principle in calculus used to differentiate composite functions.
-It states that if y = f(g(x)), then the derivative dy/dx can be calculated as dy/dx = f'(g(x)) * g'(x).
-This rule allows us to find the derivative of complex functions by breaking them down into simpler parts, making it crucial for solving the given problem.
+The Chain Rule is a fundamental theorem in calculus used to differentiate composite functions.
+It states that if y = f(g(x)), then the derivative dy/dx can be found using the formula dy/dx = f'(g(x)) * g'(x).
+This rule allows us to compute the derivative of complex functions by breaking them down into simpler parts, which is essential for solving the given problem.

 Recommended video: